typesupply/lasermeasure/source/documentation/index.md

   and glyph's bounding box, hold option and hover outside of glyph's outline.

+Distances near anchors can also be reported.

+- To get the distance between an anchor and a glyph's outline, hover between the anchor and the outline.
+- To get the distance between an anchor and a glyph's metrics, hover between the anchor and the metrics.
+- To get the distance between an anchor and a glyph's bounding box, hold option and hover between the anchor and the glyph's outline.

 ## Defaults

 If you want to change a default, do it with code using these keys until a window is ready: